'To punish the oppressors of humanity is clemency; to forgive them is cruelty'.-Maximilien Robespierre

 Would my paean be rejoiceful-or would it be too elegiac, like a threnody of a fallen compositor of the days of yore?

 Oh, the beginning of the Romanticism was the epoch of splendid art and regalia, where the kings and queens of Europe lavished immensely.

 However, I did not lavish so prodigally in my life, like the kings and queens.
 Instead, my life was full of misfortunes and insufficiencies of which I never surpassed.

-The years of my life were sequestered and pessundated, by the insurmountable uncertainty of my necessities, and indifferent and vile were the characteristics of my oppressor.
+The years of my life were sequestered and pessundated, by the insurmountable uncertainties of my necessities, and indifferent and vile were the characteristics of my oppressor.

 The main thoroughfares of the cities in Europe I had visited extemporaneously, as an itinerant man of art and circumlocution, but my good fortune would be a respite solely to sojourn a time.

 I sought prosperity and prominence, but I never could clasp the motive of its negation, except that I was not born a divine martyr from providence.

 It was written by the ingenious sages that the Angel of Death would appear and seek the souls of the reprobates first.

 It was the scourge of God named by detractors, who said it feasted upon the bodies of the guillotine and rotting flesh of the torsos.

 Of the fiend I can proclaim there is no covenant to be agreed-for commiseration is as foreign to this fiend, as deliverance.